apachecn/pytorch-doc-zh/docs/1.0/torch.md

 torch.initial_seed()
 ```

-Returns the initial seed for generating random numbers as a Python &lt;cite&gt;long&lt;/cite&gt;.
+Returns the initial seed for generating random numbers as a Python `long`.

 ```py
 torch.get_rng_state()
 ```

-Returns the random number generator state as a &lt;cite&gt;torch.ByteTensor&lt;/cite&gt;.
+Returns the random number generator state as a `torch.ByteTensor`.

 ```py
 torch.set_rng_state(new_state)